 - Performing analysis of our customer demographics, for example, live chat response time quality;

 - Communicating with you, for example, email or phone.

-- External Third Parties Service, for example:
+- External Third Party Service Providers, for example:

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers who provide banking, insurance and accounting services.